"Tourists Always Arrive Scared of the Desert. They Leave Crying When They Have to Go." — A Bedouin Guide on Wadi Rum

 Wadi Rum is one of the darkest places on Earth.
 No light pollution.
 None.
 The nearest city with lights is Aqaba, 60 kilometers south, and the mountains block it.

 On a clear night — and it's clear 300 nights a year — you see the Milky Way as a solid band across the sky.
-I watch tourists look up and their mouths open and they don't close them for five minutes.
-Many of them have never seen stars like this.
+Watch travelers look up and their mouths fall open and stay open for five minutes.
+Many have never seen stars like this.
 They come from London, New York, Tokyo — cities where they see maybe 50 stars.
 Here they see 50 million.

-The best stargazing months are March-May and September-November.
+The best stargazing months are March–May and September–November.
 Avoid the full moon — it washes out the stars.
-New moon nights in April or October are what I recommend.
+New moon nights in April or October are the ones to aim for.

-I don't use a telescope.
-I point with my finger and tell the stories my grandfather told me.
+Salem doesn't use a telescope.
+He points with his finger and tells the stories his grandfather told him.
 The Bedouin had names for everything in the sky before anyone wrote them down.

 What about the Lawrence of Arabia connection?